jbcoe/value_types/DRAFT_COROLLARY.md

 ### Perfect-forwarded assignment for `indirect`

-We add a perfect-forwarded assignment for `indirect` in line with the perfect-forwarded assignment assignment operator from `optional` and converting assignment from `variant`.
+We add a perfect-forwarded assignment operator for `indirect` in line with those from `optional` and `variant`.

 ```c++
 template <class U = T>